Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 At the satellite/extender unit, keep the following in mind about the connection used for the backhaul uplink, which is a Wi-Fi link (wireless) or a network port (wired):

-• Hardware of Wi-Fi 6e, Wi-Fi 6, or Wi-Fi 5 standards always uses one of its bands (2.4GHz, 5GHz, or 6GHz) for the uplink.
+• Hardware that supports the Wi-Fi 6e, Wi-Fi 6, or Wi-Fi 5 standards uses one or more of its bands (2.4GHz, 5GHz, or 6GHz) for the uplink.
 In this case:

 • When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.